These are the latest spy shots of a prototype for Land Rover’s new Discovery.

-The new Discovery is designed around Land Rover’s aluminum platform currently found in the Range Rover and Range Rover Sport SUVs.
+The Discovery is designed around Land Rover’s aluminum platform currently found in the Range Rover and Range Rover Sport SUVs.
 Known as the Premium Lightweight Architecture (PLA), the platform will ensure the vehicle is much lighter than the LR4, making it more fuel efficient and easier to handle.

 With the smaller Discovery Sport going after the BMW X3 and Mercedes-Benz GLC, the Discovery will target the larger X5 and GLE from the German automakers.
 To stand out from the crowd, the Land Rover is expected to come with seven seats as standard, along with the off-road prowess the LR4 is renowned for.

 We can also expect advanced technologies such as Land Rover’s transparent hood system, which uses cameras and a head-up display system to show the driver the area just in front of and underneath the nose.

 Land Rover Discovery Vision Concept - 2014 New York Auto Show

 A dedicated off-road model developed by the Jaguar Land Rover Special Vehicle Operations department is also a possibility.
 We’ve heard it may receive SVX branding.
 We're not expecting a performance-oriented SVR version of the new Discovery, though.